 Diminish the artificial distinctions between general educators and special educators in this comprehensive program that will allow you to earn a dual master’s degree in Literacy and Special Education.

 This unique program allows you to be certified in two areas — literacy and special education — in less time than it would take to pursue the certifications individually.
 You’ll be more marketable and more prepared to teach every type of student in your classroom, from at-risk students struggling with reading and writing to students with behavioral issues and barriers to learning.
 As a support system to general education teachers, you’ll also be valuable.

-This program, part of the Esteves School of Education, is accredited by the Council for Accreditation of Educator Preparation (CAEP).
+This program, part of the Esteves School of Education, is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).